Mathematics teaching follows the National Primary Framework, along with a range of resource books called Power Maths.

 Lessons are daily and adjusted to suit children’s different ability levels.
 Computer programs and games help understanding and add to enjoyment and we encourage the continued use of these at home – most recently in January 2019 we switched to 'Rock Star Times Tables'.
 If your child needs their password renewed or you wish to discuss the current progress of your child’s Mathletics please speak directly to the teacher who will be happy to help.

-Our Maths Subject Leader - Miss Lindsay, attends termly cluster meetings, led by the maths specialist Liz Hopkins to ensure that we continually are up-to-date with current practice.
 Liz Hopkins was employed by the school (from June 2016) to deliver maths INSET for staff, embed new ways of teaching and help the school to strive for the highest possible outcomes for every child!

 In addition to this, in the academic year (2016-2017) we took part in a mathematics trial called 'Moneymatics' which was led by the company Nationwide.
 The project identified a primary lead teacher in school who received training and support over the academic year to embed a greater financial context into relevant areas of their mathematics curriculum.
 For more information on the Young Enterprise scheme please click here.
 The impact in school led to an overall improvement in both teacher delivery and on individual child results.

 We invite you to visit our new dedicated Maths website.
 It is called Maths Tech Fun.